cartographer-project/cartographer/docs/source/configuration.rst

 double max_constraint_distance
   Threshold for poses to be considered near a submap.

-cartographer.sensor.proto.AdaptiveVoxelFilterOptions adaptive_voxel_filter_options
-  This is only used for 2D.
-  Voxel filter used to compute a sparser point cloud for matching.

 double min_score
   Threshold for the scan match score below which a match is not considered.
   Low scores indicate that the scan and map do not look similar.